lfowlie/letterCount/README.md

 5) Within the top level `lettercount` folder, install dependencies: `pip install -r requirements.txt`
 6) Run it: `python manage.py runserver`
 7) Request a count for your favorite subreddit in browser or via curl: `curl http://127.0.0.1:8000/reddit/aww/`
+8) Run unittests with `python manage.py test`

 ## Future Improvements

 - The Reddit API limits history to the past 1000 posts.
-An improvement over the current approach would be to run a recurring job that pulls down the post history of every subreddit (there are a little over 1 million)every 10 minutes or some other reasonable amount of time.
+An improvement over the current approach would be to run a recurring job that pulls down the post history of every subreddit (there are a little over 1 million) every 10 minutes or some other reasonable amount of time.
 The 'p' count would be updated in the database and retrieved at request time to be displayed to the user.
 This would also require storing some kind of "most recent post retrieved" in the database for each subreddit so we know where to start counting from the next time we pull down post history.